NordicMuseum/Nordic-Museum-Audio-Guide/docs/index.md

   ```
   or use the XCode buttons for building to an appropriate device/simulator.

-There are two schemes: `nordicMuseumAudioGuide` is the debug build with hot reloading while `nordicMuseumAudioGuide-Release` is the release build used for testing and eventually publishing to the App Store.
+There are two schemes:
+- `nordicMuseumAudioGuide` is the debug build with hot reloading
+- `nordicMuseumAudioGuide-Release` is the release build used for testing and eventually publishing to the App Store.

 #### Android

+Work in progress.

 ### Adding Your Own Data